 A third branch goes to the lung and emerges in your armpit at Heart Point 1 and that’s the branch on which all the Heart channel acupuncture points lie, including this one.

 Acupuncturists in some traditions prefer not to treat the Heart channel, choosing instead to treat the Pericardium or one of the other Fire channels.

-They argue that the Heart zangfu-organ should be treated with great respect and that when treating it one ought to concentrate instead on the other 11 zangfu-organs which, had they been in good condition, would never have made it possible for the Heart to need treatment.
+They argue that we should treat the Heart zangfu-organ with great respect.
+Also, that when treating it one ought to concentrate instead on the other 11 zangfu-organs.
+The argument suggests that, had they been in good condition, we wouldn’t have needed to treat the Heart.

 There is another point with the same name, Shenmen, in the ear.
 It is mainly used for sedating or calming the Mind.
 It doesn’t seem to strengthen the Heart zangfu or channel.

 At the proximal end of and on the radial side of the pisiform bone at the wrist just over the ulnar artery.

 The first, more usual method, is on the anterior face of the arm on the radial side of the ulnar tendon (flexor carpi ulnaris).
 Ignore the wrist crease when needling it.
 Feel for the proximal end of the pisiform bone which lies just distal to the distal end (it’s called the styloid process) of the ulnar bone.
 Sometimes the ulnar tendon is sore when pinched there between your thumb and forefinger – that’s the point too!

 The other problem when needling from the ulnar side of the arm (near the Small Intestine channel) is that to get to the point you have to point the needle slightly distally to get round the proximal corner of the pisiform bone.